kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 At the beginning of the new century, I taught database classes and sometimes used DragonDictate in class to dictate SQL into my notebook.
 Still, I don't program with DragonDictate (except for comments, which isn't really programming), instead I rather use AHK- or PSPad-defined shortcuts.
 But as soon as I have to write more than a few characters, I'll switch to DragonDictate or Windows Speech Recognition.
 That's one of the reasons why I would never be happy to use Linux as a desktop system.

+Well, I noticed I got tired of typing after having thoroughly investigated a very complicated problem for hours.
+I switched to dictating SQL, and it was really relieving.
+So nice.
+I should do that more often.
+I should rather make it a habit.

 Digression: Dictation workflow <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------